 Generally, these transactions concern billing and payment for services or insurance coverage.
 For example, hospitals, academic medical centers, physicians, and other health care providers who electronically transmit claims transaction information directly, or through an intermediary to a health plan, are covered entities.
-Covered entities can be institutions, organizations, or persons.
-Let’s take a closer look at each of the entities.

 Every health care provider, regardless of size, who electronically transmits health information in connection with certain transactions, is a covered entity.
 These transactions include the following:

 Using electronic technology, such as email, does not mean a health care provider is a covered entity; the transmission must be in connection with a standard transaction.

 The Privacy Rule covers a health care provider whether it electronically transmits these transactions directly or uses a billing service or other third party to do so on its behalf.
 Health care providers include all "providers of services" (e.g., institutional providers such as hospitals) and "providers of medical or health services" (e.g., non-institutional providers such as physicians, dentists and other practitioners) as defined by Medicare, and any other person or organization that furnishes, bills, or is paid for health care.